getcellm/cellm/README.md

 - **cells:** A cell or a range of cells to send to the AI model
 - **instructions:** string: (Optional) Instructions for the AI model.
   - Default: Empty.
-The model will follow instructions in cells as long as they present _somewhere_.
+The model will follow instructions in cells as long as they present _somewhere_ and the model can identify them.
 - **temperature:** double: (Optional) A value between 0 and 1 that controls the balance between deterministic outputs and creative exploration.
   - Default: 0.
 The model will almost always give you the same result.
 - **Returns:** string: The AI model's response